zeroknowledgediscovery/zedwiki/notes/pulmonary fibrosis.md

 first hospitalisation.
 Finally, the 3-year in-hospital mortality crude rate was 36.8%.
 This study is the first providing extensive data on hospitalisations in patients with pulmonary fibrosis, mostly idiopathic, in France, demonstrating high burden and hospital cost.

+J84.1:

+The ICD code J841 is used to code Acute interstitial pneumonitis Acute interstitial pneumonitis (also known as acute interstitial pneumonia or Hamman–Rich syndrome) is a rare, severe lung disease that usually affects otherwise healthy individuals.
+There is no known cause or cure.

+J84.10 Pulmonary fibrosis, unspecified (516.31)

+J84.11 Idiopathic interstitial pneumonia (516.3)

+J84.17 Other interstitial pulmonary diseases with fibrosis in diseases classified elsewhere (516.3)